 During summer months we host summer camps every morning.
 Walk in availability is often limited because of large reservations.
 For this reason, reservations are highly recommended and in many cases necessary.
-To check same-day availability please call the park directly.
+To check same-day availability please call or email the park directly.

 Arrival and Check-In: